ameykasbe/distributed-computational-problem/README.md

 * Clone this repository.
 * Open terminal, navigate to the root directory and create the jar file using command -  <br />
   `sbt clean compile assembly`

+### Use appropriate configurations
+* Check `applications.conf` for all the configurations.
+These configurations are extremely important to get correct outputs.
+* For Job1, specify the predefined time duration between which the logs are needed to be analyzed.
+* For Job2, specify the time interval

 ### Local Environment Execution
 #### Setup Hadoop Environment